IRB Concerns: Consent

 - A statement that the participant is not being asked to voluntarily give up any of their legal rights.
 Note that any research with legal ramifications requires full Board approval and cannot therefore be reviewed on an expedited basis.

-The Colorado College IRB has developed several consent form templates that cover all legally required components as long as you incorporate all of the template’s components in your finalized consent form.
+The Colorado College IRB has developed consent form templates that cover all legally required components as long as you incorporate all of the template’s components in your finalized consent form.
 Because the forms use the simplest possible language to cover the legal issues, the IRB recommends that you develop your consent form from the template rather than from this document.
+These templates have all been updated to reflect the regulatory changes.

 To make sure that consent is truly informed, the following steps or elements are also required: